Closer still. A guide to Photomacrography

 Working out the exposure can be a big put off with close-up work, but happily you should have no real problems here as, due to the minute angle, the TTL reading will be close to the true reading.
 If you have any doubt, or it is an important picture you can always bracket your exposures by one or two stops.
 Use your TTL meter reading to find the exposure and vary this to give you the maximum depth of field possible.

 If your pictures consistently turn out over-exposed (as used to happen with manual only cameras), your camera is giving you a stopped down reading, so you must add three stops to compensate.

 (The next bit no longer really applies but I’ll include it for completeness.
-That said, the rule still applies, the only difference if now you can now set the iso rating to whatever you want with digital SLR’s).
+That said, the rule still applies, the only difference is now you can now set the ISO rating to pretty much whatever you want with digital SLR’s).

 For people with no light meter and with older cameras, without TTL metering, use the ‘f16 rule’.
 This is found on the instructions of most film packets and simply says to set the shutter speed to that of the film rating (i.e. iso 64 slide would be 1/60) and use f16 for a sunny day, f11 for a hazy day etc. From there lower the exposure three stops to account for the extension in use, then bracket your exposure to find the optimum setting.
 Then, for future settings, alter your exposure accordingly.